 - Sports features – 3 hours

-Sports journalism – An Introduction is included in the course fee.
-The book can also be purchased separately from the online shop.
+This book can be purchased separately from the online shop.